Kyoto International Manga Museum

 Reading retreat: The history of manga at your fingertips.

-- Kyoto International Manga Museum will be temporarily closed until further notice due to the coronavirus.
+- Kyoto International Manga Museum has reopened, however, admission will be limited to residents of Kyoto.
+The museum will re-open to non-residents from Fri, June 19.
 For updates on the COVID-19 situation in Japan check GaijinPot Blog: https://blog.gaijinpot.com/is-it-safe-to-visit-japan-as-the-coronavirus-cases-increase/

 The museum is designed for visitors to experience it to its fullest with many reading rooms, rest areas and spaces for kids to play and read.
 In the midst of a wealth of manga books, you can also see permanent exhibitions, theoretical and practical manga courses, as well as live shows.
 The museum is what used to be an elementary school built 100 years ago.
 It’s not flashy, but it has a warm library-like feel to it.